SQL Functions

 LOG10

-Calculates the base 10 logarithm as a double value.
+Calculates the base 10 logarithm.
 Argument must be a positive numeric value.

 Example: